p. Provisions, Contingent Liabilities and Contingent Assets:

 t.
 Current versus non-current classification

 The assets and liabilities reported in the Balance Sheet are classified on a "current/non-current basis", with separate reporting of assets held for sale and liabilities.
-Current assets, which include cash and cash equivalents, are assets that are intended to be realized, sold or consumed during the normal operating cycle of the Company or in the 12 months following the Balance Sheet date; Current liabilities are liabilities that are expected to be settled during the norma! operating cycle of the Company or within the 12 months following the close of the financial year.
+Current assets, which include cash and cash equivalents, are assets that are intended to be realized, sold or consumed during the normal operating cycle of the Company or in the 12 months following the Balance Sheet date; Current liabilities are liabilities that are expected to be settled during the normal operating cycle of the Company or within the 12 months following the close of the financial year.

-The Company presents assets and liabilities in the balance sheet based on current/ non-current classification. ?
-An asset is treated as current when it is:
+The Company presents assets and liabilities in the balance sheet based on current/ non¬ current classification.

 ?
 Expected to be realised or intended to be sold or consumed in normal operating cycle